What to Do if Your Website Isn’t Getting Enough Sales Leads

 • Where does your target market hang out?

-• For example, your market or audience is mostly on Linkedin, you have to ensure that you’re putting out content that leads to them your blog.
+• For example, your market or audience is mostly on LinkedIn, you have to ensure that you’re putting out content that leads to them your blog.
 It could be a blog, a video or any kind of social post, as long as that post has a link in the wording or captions that lead your viewers to your website.

 • Are you using the right words to attract the right people?